Best Women's Ski Jackets of 2024/25

 Powder Skirt: yes

-What we didn’t like: not as weather protective as others
+What we didn’t like: not breathable, not as technical or weatherproof as other models

 Best Plus Size Women’s Ski Jacke: Outdoor Research Snowcrew